 On successful completion of this subject the learner will be able to:

-- Develop critical understanding of the theory traditions and ethics of historical and contemporary approaches to plot and genre
+- Apply a critical understanding of the theory, traditions and ethics of historical and contemporary storytelling to the development of plot and genre.

-- Develop a narrative premise and narrative arc, embedding elements of tension, drama and character development
+- Create and articulate an original narrative premise and narrative arc, embedding elements of tension, drama and character development.

-- Critique peer and industry work to assess strengths and weaknesses.
+- Evaluate and critique peer and industry work to assess strengths and weaknesses in the context of market, audience and narrative intent.

 |Analysis||Written analysis of narrative (own choice)||20%||Week 4||1, 5.|